ajsib/Group15-CISC327-F24/README.md

 ## Project Overview

 Welcome to the Group 15 project for CISC 327 - Fall 2024.
 This project is a web application platform for booking flights.
-The system allows users to search for flights, select seats, make payments, and perform other activities.
+The system allows users to search for flights, select options like passengers, view search results, and perform other booking-related activities.
 The goal is to provide users with a smooth and enhanced booking experience.

-This README file provides a comprehensive guide for developers to set up the project on their local machine, including navigating the project directory and understanding where everything is located.
+This README provides a comprehensive guide to set up the project on your local machine, navigate the project directory, understand the file structure, and run the tests.

 ---